Knowth - Satellite Site 3

-Knowth 3 is a small site located south of Site 1.
-It was about 11 meters in diameter and had a short undifferentiated chamber with no evidence of a passage.
-The chamber seems to be oriented to the notht west and measured 3.5 m x 1 m.
-A cremation with a decorated burnt bone or antler object was found near the chamber, along with some shards of coarse pottery and some irregular lumps of chalk.
+Satellite Mound 3 at Knowth is a small site located south of the Main Mound.
+Site 3 was about eleven meters in diameter and had a short undifferentiated chamber with no evidence of a passage.
+The chamber seems to be oriented to the north west and measured 3.5 x one meter in width.
+A cremation with a decorated burnt bone or antler pin object was found close to the chamber, along with some shards of coarse pottery and some irregular lumps of chalk.

 There are nine possible kerbstones, all but two of which had been disturbed.
 There was no remains of a chamber, but several large flags, which may have been capstones, were found in one of the drains.
-There were no finds or artifacts recovered.
+There were no finds or artifacts recovered from this monument.